- 3 x coordinating fabrics

 - Sew around each circle, leaving a small opening for turning right side out and stuffing.

 - Trim fabric excess with your pinking shears, making sure you don’t cut through the seam and turn circle right side out.
 Press.

 - Stuff each pumpkin with fiberfill until you have a round-ish ball.

-- Close the opening with a ladder stitch.
+- Close the opening using a ladder stitch.

 - With a large needle threaded with yarn, insert needle in the center of the ball from top to bottom.

-- Take thread around the outside and insert in same spot again.
-Pull cotton tight to make a dent.
+- Take thread around the outside and insert in the same spot again.
+Pull tight to make a dent.

-- Continue making the same stitch until you have divided the ball in four equal parts, then divide each quarter once or twice more (depends on how many sections you want your pumpkins to have.
+- Continue making the same stitch until you have divided the ball in four equal parts, then divide each quarter once or twice more (depends on how many sections you want your pumpkins to have and how big your pumpkin is.
 For my small one I divided only once, for the large one I divided twice more).

 - Secure the last stitch with a knot.